pyscaffold/pyscaffold/docs/index.rst

 Type ``putup -h`` to learn about more configuration options.
-PyScaffold assumes that you have `Git  <http://git-scm.com/>`_ installed and set up on your PC, meaning at least your name and email configured.
+PyScaffold assumes that you have `Git  <http://git-scm.com/>`_ installed and set up on your PC, meaning at least your name and email are configured.
 The project template in ``my_project`` provides you with a lot of :ref:`features <features>`.
-PyScaffold is compatible with Python 2.7 and Python greater equal 3.4.
+PyScaffold is compatible with Python 2.7 and Python 3.4 and greater.

 .. note::